binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 G>    `findmyhash [algorithm] -h <hash_value>`
 G>    `findmyhash` is a cracker that queries online lists.
 G> 3. `john --format=raw-MD5 ~/hashtocrack.txt ~/wordlist-to-throw-at-dvwa --show`
-G> This gives us the super secure password of "admin"=bomb}
+G> This gives us the super secure password of "admin" G>
-G>
 G> In order to get login, we actually need the username.
 In this case they were the same, but for some other users they were not.
 So our last query.
 G> Full server query guess: